SnipeZilla/CS2-HLstatsX-Plugin/Readme.md

   "BroadcastAll": 0,
   "ServerAddr":"64.74.97.164:27015"
 ```
-✅ Only works with the updated HLxce daemon v2, which supports both UDP and HTTP log ingestion on the same port.
+✅ Works with the updated HLxce daemon version >= 2.3.4, which supports both async UDP and HTTP log ingestion on the same port.

 * Log_Port: The UDP/HTTP port your daemon is listening on (make sure port are open for UDP and TCP)